Timon4ikRU/YakubOS-ex-NexusOS-ex-TestOS/README.md

 🤝 Join the Revolution!

-Create your own distributions (like Linux distros) and share with #TestOS_Help.
+Create your own distributions (like Linux distros) and share with #NexusOS_Help.
 Whether you're adding:
 New commands (NET, GUI)
 Language packs
 Hardware emulation